agile-ts/documentation/docs/Interfaces.md

 ## `StorageMethods`

-The `StorageMethodsInterface` is used in the creation of a [Storage](./packages/core/features/storage/Introduction.md).
+The `StorageMethodsInterface` is used in the creation of a Agile [Storage](./packages/core/features/storage/Introduction.md) Interface.
 Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
 ```ts